 PrivateVPN is a well-balanced service that lets you stay secure anywhere in the world, including Turkmenistan.
 With the VPN in place, you can safely stream, surf, and download content from the web, or simply check social media accounts or your e-mail with full anonymity.
 PrivateVPN accomplishes this without sacrificing speed or ease of use, either, making it one of the best VPNs for daily use.
 This provider’s software also works perfectly on smartphones, desktop PCs, and even Fire TV thanks to a lightweight and easy to use interface.
 It’s a great choice for anyone who wants to use a VPN, but doesn’t want to struggle with complicated interfaces.

 PureVPN offers incredibly useful security features that keep you safe online, as well.
 It starts with a zero-logging policy on traffic, an automatic kill switch, solid 256-bit AES encryption on all data, and DNS leak protection.
-These work alongside the company’s self-owned network of 750 servers in 180 different countries, providing a ton of options for fast, safe, and secure connections.
+These work alongside the company’s self-owned network of 2,000+ servers in 140+ countries, providing a ton of options for fast, safe, and secure connections.

 Although it’s not necessary for a private online experience, PureVPN does offer a handful of server locations within Turkmenistan.
 This means you can sign up and enjoy a secure connection to the internet with an IP address from the same country, all with just a few clicks.